jyz0328/5288readme/README.md

   ➜  Network: use --host to expose
   ➜  press h + enter to show help
 '''
+- Open your browser and go to [http://localhost:5173/](http://localhost:5173/) to access the application.

+Once the application is running locally, you can access various pages as follows:

 #### Login Page
 - Navigate to `/login`.